WangLukang/CS-WSCDNet/README.md

 ## Usage (BCD)
 ### Step 1: Prepare the dataset.
-- Download the BCD dataset from the [official website](https://study.rsgis.whu.edu.cn/pages/download/building_dataset.html).
+- Option 1: Download the BCD dataset from the official website.
+After downloading, crop the images to a size of 256×256.
+- OR
-- Crop the downloaded images to a size of 256×256.
+- Option 2: Download the BCD dataset from this link (Password: i8ec).
+This dataset is already cropped to a size of 256×256.

 ### Step 2: Train a CAM model.
 - Use the `train_cam.py` and `train_recam.py` scripts in the `step` folder to train a change Class Activation Map (CAM) model.